oprypin/nim-random/README.md

 ### Common Operations

-The following procedures work for [every](#random-number-generators) random number generator (`import random.*`).
+The following procedures work for [every](#random-number-generators) random number generator (`import prandom.*`).
 The first argument is skipped here; it is always `var RNG`, so you would write, for example, `rng.shuffle(arr)`.

-You can also do `import random` and get access to these exact procedures without the first argument.
+You can also do `import prandom` and get access to these exact procedures without the first argument.
 They use a global instance of [Mersenne twister](#randommersenne), which is seeded using an array of bytes provided by [`urandom`](#randomurandom), or, in case of failure, the current time.
 Due to this silent fallback and the fact that any other code can use this global instance (and there is no thread safety), it is not recommended to do this if you have any concerns for security.

 #### Random Integers